Nathanofzion/Zig3-Soroswap/README.md

 4. Install the Dependencies

     After the Docker container is up, you will be inside the root folder on the container.
-Then, install the dependencies using Yarn:
+Then, install the dependencies using Yarn (make sure to use node v18.17.0):

     ```bash
     yarn install